Jassieluo/AutoMCar-base-jetson-orin-nano-ros2/README.md

 The weights folder contains the weights of the model that may be used.
 The engine quantization models in weights folder are all obtained with TensorRT10 on jetson orin nano.
 The weights folder in the weights archive(weights.zip).
-The download link of the weights archive is:
+The download link of the weights archive is: https://pan.baidu.com/s/1vy9AfHQjqyOPgGRXOFYrbA?pwd=kv2f The extraction code is: kv2f
 This project also has a related UE5-based virtual simulation environment and a Python-based reinforcement learning framework, and the corresponding GitHub project link is: https://github.com/Jassieluo/RLMCarUE5